This article will help you remove Boredplay.com absolutely. Follow the removal instructions for the adware at the end.

 To remove Boredplay.com manually from your computer, follow the step-by-step instructions manual provided down here.
 If the manual removal does not get rid of the ads, platform and gaming website from reappearing, you should search for and remove any leftovers with an advanced anti-malware tool.
 Such a program can keep your computer secure in the future.

 - Guide 1: How to Remove Boredplay.com from Windows.

-- Guide 2: Get rid of Boredplay.com from Mac OS X.
+- Guide 2: Get rid of Boredplay.com on Mac OS X.

-- Guide 3: Remove Boredplay.com from Google Chrome.
+- Guide 3: Remove Boredplay.com in Google Chrome.

 - Guide 4: Erase Boredplay.com from Mozilla Firefox.